Ilia II of Georgia: Constitutional monarchy

+Ilia II had a reputation as a proponent of constitutional monarchy as a form of government for Georgia.
+On 7 October 2007, he publicly called in a sermon for consideration of establishing a constitutional monarchy under the Bagrationi dynasty (the Russian Empire had dispossessed of the Georgian crown early in the 19th century).
+The call coincided with rising confrontation between the government of President Mikheil Saakashvili and the opposition, many members of which welcomed the patriarch's proposal.
+Ilia II favored the ancient house of Prince David Bagration of Mukhrani and initiated a marriage between this genealogically senior royal line and the Gruzinsky branch.
 He later personally baptized the offspring of this union, Prince Giorgi Bagration Mukhrani, his godson, styling him "Prince of Georgia" in a ceremony including the whole Synod.
-In June 2018 he gave an official blessing and performed the wedding ceremony for Prince Juan de Bagration-Mukhrani and Kristine Dzidziguri at Svetitskhoveli Cathedral.
+In June 2018, he gave an official blessing and performed the wedding ceremony for Prince Juan de Bagration-Mukhrani and Kristine Dzidziguri at Svetitskhoveli Cathedral.

+Nationalism

+Illia II was considered a proponent of Georgian nationalism.
+In 1987, a prominent 19th century Georgian nationalist Ilia Chavchavadze was canonized by the Georgian Orthodox Church.
+Since 1980, Illia II elaborated the notion of "heavenly Georgia", an otherworldly Georgia where Orthodox Christian Georgians could acquire an eternal place in paradise.
+This, as well as canonization of Chavchavadze, served as a basis for this religious-nationalist discourse.
+The notion of the "heavenly Georgia" drew on the biblical notion of the "Heavenly Jerusalem".
+He also believed that Georgian national identity must include Christian Orthodoxy.

-Georgian Dream
+Georgian politics

+Ilia II had a close alliance with Georgian president Eduard Shevardnadze's government.
+The political influence of the Georgian Orthodox Church grew during this time, which was symbolized by the baptism of Shevardnadze, a former Communist leader, by Ilia II in 1992.

 In November 2024, the Georgian Orthodox Church released a statement signed by Ilia II congratulating the socially conservative governing party Georgian Dream on its victory in a parliamentary election reportedly marred by fraud.
+Amid the 2024–2026 Georgian protests, in December 2024, he called for dialogue and that everyone should denounce violence.

 Homosexuality

-In 2013, Ilia II described homosexuality as a "disease" and compared it to drug addiction.
-He urged the Georgian authorities to stop a gay rights rally planned for Tbilisi on 17 May 2013 to mark International Day Against Homophobia, stating that the rally was a "violation of the majority's rights" and "an insult" to Georgian tradition.
+In 2013, Ilia II described homosexuality as a "disease".
+He urged the Georgian authorities to stop a gay rights rally planned for Tbilisi on 17 May 2013 to mark International Day Against Homophobia, as "an insult" to Georgian tradition.
 Following his comments, thousands of Georgians, led by Georgian Orthodox priests, took to the streets of Tbilisi to protest the gay rights rally.
 Due to escalating violence against the rally's participants, the rally had to be abandoned, and the activists were driven in a bus to safety by the police.
-In his response to the event, Ilia II said he did not endorse violence.
+In his response, Ilia II said he did not endorse violence.